José Tagle: Early life

 Prior to the Philippine Revolution, the Tagles were part of the Principalía, the country's lowland, Hispanic colonized aristocracy.
 Tagle was born in Barangay Bayan Luma, Imus, Cavite, in 1855, one of seven children of Benito Tagle and Simona Santarin, both of Imus.
 He received his early education at the local school.
+He was the municipal captain while leading the Imus rebels as the head of the Katipunan chapter in Imus.

 Philippine Revolution

 José Tagle played a significant role in the opening battle of the Philippine Revolution in Cavite.

-According to General Emilio Aguinaldo's account of the battle, Tagle, then head of Barangay Pilar of Imus, first came to his headquarters at Cavite El Viejo on September 1, 1896 to ask for his help in raiding Imus.
+According to General Emilio Aguinaldo's account of the battle, Tagle, then head of Barangay Pilar of Imus, first came to his headquarters at Cavite El Viejo on September 1, 1896, to ask for his help in raiding Imus.
 Together, they proceeded to the town accompanied with a brass band.
 The friars headed by Friar Eduarte and the Gurdia Civil saw them approaching and fled towards the Imus Hacienda, where they were subsequently subdued.

 The second time Aguinaldo met Tagle was on September 3, 1896, when the latter went to his headquarters to ask again for reinforcements against the impending attack by strong Spanish forces from Manila then massing off Bacoor.
 The resulting battle ended in the defeat of the Spaniards by the Spanish General Ernesto de Aguirre, and the capture of his sword or sable del mando crafted in Toledo, Spain.
 Aguinaldo used the sword as his command throughout the Revolution.

 In recognition of his contribution to the victory in Imus, Aguinaldo appointed Tagle as Municipal Captain of the town with the authority to choose his companions in establishing the government and organizing a revolutionary army in Imus.

-He died in 1910, leaving behind no pictures, letters or war mementos.
+He died and was buried in 1910, leaving behind no pictures, letters or war mementos.